 Cons

-- 18″ stride length could be a little longer
+- 18″ stride length may be a bit short for taller users

 - Frame warranty could be longer